SteveShi/MDWriter/README.md

 ## 📖 Introduction

 **MDWriter** is a native Markdown editor designed for focused writing and efficient organization on macOS.
-Version 1.1 introduces a complete UI overhaul inspired by high-end writing tools like Ulysses, featuring an immersive three-column library and a professional typography engine.
+Version 1.1 introduces a complete UI overhaul inspired by high-end writing tools, featuring an immersive three-column library and a professional typography engine.

 ## ✨ Features (v1.1)